Open-Source CMS vs. Commercial CMS: 5 Key Differences for Enterprise Websites

 This article is the first in our AEM series.
 If you are evaluating your enterprise CMS architecture, the following articles provide deeper insights from different perspectives:

-- 《Can WordPress Support an Enterprise Website?
-A Deep Dive into Performance, Security, and SEO》
+- Can WordPress Support an Enterprise Website?
+Performance, Security, and SEO

 This series is designed to help enterprises clarify CMS selection, identify the right upgrade timing, and understand where different enterprise CMS platforms fit best.